 When it’s posted on the web, the animation will play.
 If you want to see it in action, drag the file into a browser window and revel your masterpiece.

-This is a GIF at its most basic but learning simple skills can eventually lead to more advanced work later!
+This is an animated GIF at its most basic, but learning simple skills can eventually lead to more advanced work later!
 Now, onto making a gif from Adobe Flash.

 Create an animated GIF in Flash

 Adobe Flash, as well as Photoshop, allows you to make animated GIFs — both programs have their pros and cons.
 Some recent trends indicate that Flash is becoming obsolete, but a lot of customers on 99designs still prefer to buy animated Flash banners.

 That can be problematic because our site doesn’t support Flash (except in the handover phase) — as a result designers need to upload GIF files to contests.
 In this section, I’m going to explain how to Export a Flash file as a .gif file so you can upload it to our contests.

 Open Adobe Flash > File > New